evemondevteam/docs/README.md

 2. Fork the repo.
 3. Create a `branch` for your article.
 4. Write your article, following the documentation's folder structure, placing the article in its own folder and any needed images in a `.static` folder located in the same folder as the article.
+5. Add your name to the contributors article.
-5. Submit a Pull Request from your branch to `master`.
+6. Submit a Pull Request from your branch to `master`.
-6. Discuss the Pull Request with the EVEMon Dev Team; making any requested updates to your branch.
+7. Discuss the Pull Request with the EVEMon Dev Team; making any requested updates to your branch.
 When we are ready to accept the PR, we will add a :shipit: (`:shipit:`) comment.
-7. Before your Pull Request can be accepted make sure to [squash all commits](http://stackoverflow.com/questions/14534397/squash-all-my-commits-into-one-for-github-pull-request) into a single commit message.
+8. Before your Pull Request can be accepted make sure to [squash all commits](http://stackoverflow.com/questions/14534397/squash-all-my-commits-into-one-for-github-pull-request) into a single commit message.
 Do this in your branch, using the `rebase` git command.
 For example, if you want to squash the last 4 commits into a single commit, you would use: